What Is Dry Skin and Why Do You Have It?

 If you still have dry itchy areas despite the above regimen, apply 1% hydrocortisone ointment (not cream!) to the area twice a day.
 Although ointment is greasy, the petrolatum in the ointment will help heal and treat the skin and allow better penetration of the hydrocortisone which will stop the inflammation which is causing the itch.
 Use the hydrocortisone for no more than 1-2 weeks in a row to avoid thinning of the skin.
 If itch continues to be an issue, an oral antihistamine such as Zyrtec can help stop the itch and help sleep when taken before bed.
 If the itch is an issue during the day, try Zyrtec, or Claritin in the morning as well.

 So now you are better, but somehow that scale on the legs is still visible no matter how much moisturizer you use, resembling the plates of an armadillo.
-Ask for Amlactin Lotion with lactic acid at the pharmacy desk, or the even more powerful Glytone Body Lotion with glycolic acid available at our office.
-The acid based lotions dissolve the dead skin accumulating on the surface and makes the skin a better barrier to moisture loss.
+Ask for Amlactin Ultra lotion with lactic acid at the pharmacy desk, or the even more powerful Glytone Body Lotion with glycolic acid available at our office.
+The acid based lotions dissolve the dead skin accumulating on the surface and make the skin a better barrier to moisture loss.
 Be careful not to get Amlactin or Glytone in open, scratched skin as it will cause a really uncomfortable burning sensation.

 If all of this has failed to improve your skin, a visit to the dermatologist is in order.
 You may have a different cause for your itching such as a fungal infection (ringworm), bacterial infection (impetigo) or allergic reaction.
 Other clues that you should see your doctor right away are pain, swelling, or fever.